-The Wixon’s Mr Authur Wixon and his wife Mrs Alice Wixon are shown below in a the damaged photo.
+The Wixon family in 1908, Mr Arthur Wixon and his wife Mrs Alice Wixon are shown below in a damaged photo.
 The oldest daughter’s in the photo was also called Alice.

 The restoration was made slightly simpler by another reference photo of Mr Alice Wixon.